 If you have more decoders or TVs than outputs on your satellite antenna then you will need an antenna with a QUATTRO LNB connected to a multiswitch.
 The multiswitches will then distribute the TV signal to all the locations on board the ship.

-First we need to cover a bit of background on what an LNB actually does.
-LNB stands for Low Noise Block Downconvertor and sometimes they are just called Downconvertors.
-The word downconvertor conveys what an LNB actually does - it converts high frequencies down to lower frequencies.
-This 'downconversion' is required to enable a satellite receiver to decode the signal into video and audio.
+Low Noise Block Downconvertor sometimes just called Downconvertor converts a block of high frequencies down to a block of lower frequencies.
+This ‘downconversion’ is required to enable a satellite receiver to decode the signal into video and audio.
 The frequencies transmitted by a satellite are too high to be decoded by a set-top box.

-Satellite receivers are capable of receiving a number of different signal bands and a 'universal' LNB has the ability to receive all of these.
-It is normal for a universal LNB to receive the following bands:
+Satellite receivers are capable of receiving a number of different signal bands and a ‘universal’ LNB has the ability to receive all of the following

-The quad LNB provides four outputs, each capable of providing each of the four frequency bands and polarisations.
-The LNB outputs are switched by the satellite receiver, as explained above, with a 22Hz tone and a switching voltage.
+The quad version provides four outputs, each capable of providing each of the four frequency bands and polarizations.
+The outputs are switched by the satellite receiver, as explained above, with a 22Hz tone and a switching voltage.
 This is like a universal LNB with four outputs.

-A quattro LNB is normally used to feed a large distribution system.
-A single dish with a quattro LNB fitted and a multiswitch (or IRS) is able to feed anything between 4 and 100 locations.
-The multiswitch (or IRS) is able to provide any of the input signals at each output, depending on a tone/voltage sent up the cable by the receiver at each location.
-It's as though the receiver at each location has it's own dedicated LNB.
+A quattro is normally used to feed a large distribution system.
+A single dish with a quattro fitted and a multiswitch is able to feed anything between 4 and 100 locations.
+The multiswitch is able to provide any of the input signals at each output, depending on a tone/voltage sent up the cable by the receiver at each location.
+It’s as though the receiver at each location has it’s own dedicated LNB.